OxfordSKA/OSKAR/python/docs/sky.rst

 Sky Model
 =========

-This class can be used to create an OSKAR sky model from Python.
+The :class:`oskar.Sky` class can be used to create an OSKAR sky model from Python.
 The sky model can be thought of as simply a table of source data, where each row of the table contains parameters for a single source.
 The sky model table format is described in the
 `sky model documentation <https://github.com/OxfordSKA/OSKAR/releases>`_ and a summary of the columns is also included below for convenience.